01The Tax Benefits

 02Simplicity of ETFs

-When you buy or sell an ETF, it is done at one price with one easy transaction.
-You are always a trade away from opening or closing a position.
 With mutual funds, shares in the asset are constantly being traded to hit a target price and seek desired performance.
-Multiple trades, multiple prices, which can lead to multiple fees and commissions.
+Multiple trades and multiple prices can lead to multiple fees and commissions.

 05Transferability of ETFs

-Whenever a managed portfolio is switched to a different investment firm, complications can arise with mutual funds.
+Whenever an investor moves a managed portfolio to a different investment firm, complications can arise with mutual funds.
 Sometimes the fund positions have to be closed out before a transfer can take place.
-That can be a major headache for investors, being forced to make unwanted or untimely trades.
-Liquidating a portfolio’s mutual funds may increase risk, increase commissions and fees, and incur early capital gains taxes.
-With an ETF, the transfer is clean and simple when switching investment firms.
-They are considered a portable investment, which is a nice advantage.
+That can be a major headache for investors, being forced to make unwanted or untimely trades that could result in losses.

 ETFs Vs. Mutual Funds: The Battle Continues

 Mutual funds vs. ETFs, the war wages on.
-Which is the better investment?
-There’s no clear-cut answer, but understanding the risks and benefits of each asset will allow you to pick the best investment that fits your strategy.
-Here are five reasons to consider buying or selling an exchange-traded fund in lieu of a mutual fund.
-Be aware, though.
-While there are some pros to investing in an exchange traded fund over a mutual fund, there are, of course, some cons as well.
+Which makes a better investment?
+There’s no clear-cut answer, but understanding the risks and benefits of each asset will allow you to pick the best investment to fit your personal investing strategy.